Organizing Data Science Teams (Transcript)

 Hugo: As data scientists, we should be absolutely aware that statistically, it will happen to most of us some of the time.

-Jonathan: Yeah.
+Jacqueline: Yeah.
 It should happen to some of us all the time, and when you see those news articles about those companies doing really cool data science and everything going great, they don't make articles about all the times things didn't work, so there's just a huge selection bias going on.

 Hugo: This happens in basic research as well, right, that negative results aren't publishable, for the most part.

-Jonathan: Yeah, and I feel like there's a movement to start publishing them more, and just getting more open about what people try that doesn't work, and I think data science is an especially good field where we would be especially receptive to that kind of philosophy.
+Jacqueline: Yeah, and I feel like there's a movement to start publishing them more, and just getting more open about what people try that doesn't work, and I think data science is an especially good field where we would be especially receptive to that kind of philosophy.

 Hugo: In this post, you mention several reasons why you may not be successful on any given task.
 Two in particular you mention is the data just doesn't contain a signal in it, and you give the example of it'd be ridiculous to predict the weather based on rolling die, right?
 But you also mention that a signal may exist, but your model isn't right, but then you chop down that particular possibility, really stating that if a signal exists, when you try a bunch of models, you'll find it, even if it's weak, so it's usually the fact that the data just doesn't contain the signal you're interested in.

-Jonathan: Yeah, and that's really from my personal experience, is that if there's some relationship, you know, if it turns out that transactions can help you predict churn, then trying even a linear regression will pick up some sort of correlation, you know?
+Jacqueline: Yeah, and that's really from my personal experience, is that if there's some relationship, you know, if it turns out that transactions can help you predict churn, then trying even a linear regression will pick up some sort of correlation, you know?
 You'll get some sort of success, and then you can try using better techniques, and choosing better features, and you can do a lot of things to improve it, but usually the very simple approach will still work.

 In fact, I think this comes from this thing I've been thinking about a lot, which is this notion that machine learning models very rarely will pick up something that a human couldn't detect themselves, and so what do I mean by that?
 I mean that if you took customer data, you know, if you took a bunch of history of transactions, and you said, "I'm gonna personally take a guess if this customer, number 27, if they will churn or not."
 If you as a human can do that pretty well, then a machine learning algorithm can probably do it, too, right?
 Maybe it's that, well, maybe if you haven't made any transactions in a year, that's a sign you're not gonna come back, or maybe it's, if your transaction are getting less in value, it's coming back, but if you can kind of just explain, as a human, by looking at a couple of data points, what's happening, then your model will probably work.